onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 3. Upload face photo
     - everything should be displayed properly and layout should not be broken

+##### 9. Check the camera is mirroring
+(on an iOS and Android device; a laptop with camera)
+1. Go to the face step
+2. Move your face to the left
+    - Make sure the camera feed also moves to the left with you

 ## Non-functional

 ##### 1. Check analytics tracking